Curious what Particulate Matter is? Here's a quick guide

 Source: WHO μg/m3 = Micrograms per cubic meter

-Based on a synthesis of many years of global scientific research, WHO's air quality guidelines for PM2.5 and PM10 set recommended limits and offer directions to minimize the health effects of air pollution.
+Based on a synthesis of many years of global scientific research, the WHO air quality guidelines for PM2.5 and PM10 set recommended limits and offer directions to minimize the health effects of air pollution.

 Countries have their own national particulate matter standards.